Chellison/HacktheBaySwampMonsters/README.md

 ![](screenshots/Copy%20of%20aveN_sampLocations_months.jpg)

-Figure 1: The average nitrogen by station, broken out by month.
+**Figure 1**: The average nitrogen by station, broken out by month.

 ![](screenshots/Copy%20of%20month_boxplot.jpg)

-Figure 2: A boxplot of the nitrogen levels broken down by month across all locations.
+**Figure 2**: A boxplot of the nitrogen levels broken down by month across all locations.
 The means clearly change seasonally.

 First, we extracted land cover within watersheds.
 We used the public National Land Cover Dataset (NLCD) 2016 Science product created by USGS to provide land cover data at a 30 meter resolution.
 We used the USGS watershed basin boundaries (which are named